 Lifestyle, Arts and Crafts Market.
 Enjoy delicious food, live music and a unique shopping experience.
 Open Wednesday and Friday’s 6pm – 10pm and Sunday’s 10am to 5pm.

 The beachfront skate park is a great place for kids to hang out. (adults too) Bring your skateboards, bicycles, roller blades and scooters to practice your skills on the various different ramps and rails.
-There is a skate shop on the premises and you can hire bikes here too.
+The skate store Durban has bikes available for hire here too.

 Cost: Free | GPS: -29.845795, 31.036447

-Still not sure which Things to do in Durban?
+Looking for romantic things to do in Durban?
 Step into a unique African Gondola and take a relaxing trip down the scenic canal and back.
 (Great way to end the day after spending some time at the beach.)
-They also offer romantic packages and messages in a bottle options, check out the website for more info.
+Zulumoon Gondalas offer romantic packages and messages in a bottle options, check out the website for more info.

 Work on your golf swing at the University Golf Centre Driving Range.
 If you prefer to watch there is a restaurant over looking the field to sit and relax.
 You also have the option of getting your car washed or getting what you need from the Pro Golf Shop.